rajneesh069/Namaste-JS/README.md

 ![Example for the Global Scope and stuff](windowAndThisKeyword/image.png)

-1. A global window object is created with a lot of properties inside along with the ones that are defined in the global scope.
+1. Even in an empty JS file, a global window object is created with a lot of properties inside along with the ones that are defined in the global scope.
    ![window object](windowAndThisKeyword/Window-Object.png)
 2. What is global scope?